 Many choices for expressing cloned sequences in bacterial and mammalian cells, or cell-free systems.

 Reporter gene vectors including firefly, NanoLuc® and Renilla luciferases, GFP and dual-reporter coincidence vectors.
 Also find cell lines stably expressing firefly luciferase.

 Top Vectors Products for Your Lab

 PCR cloning vectors with 3 options for insert excision.

 pCMVTnT™ and pTnT™ Vectors

-Convenient expression of cloned genes in vitro or in vivo. pCMVTnT™ Vector contains a CMV enhancer/promoter region, which enables strong constitutive expression in many cell types, while RNA phage promoters enable RNA synthesis in vitro.
+Express cloned genes in vitro or in vivo. pCMVTnT™ Vector contains a CMV enhancer/promoter region, enabling strong constitutive expression in many cell types, while RNA phage promoters enable RNA synthesis in vitro.